-Health, safety, and overall wellness are hot topics these days and this June we're sharing important health tips in honor of Men's Health Month.
+Health, safety, and overall wellness are hot topics these days, and this June we're sharing important health tips in honor of Men's Health Month.
 This is a chance, for you men, to check in with yourselves and reevaluate your fitness levels, eating habits, hydration, and mental health, too.
 Whether you are someone's husband, father, caretaker, brother, uncle, or son, you must take care of yourself in order to show up for others.
-Heart Disease is the number one killer of men and women in the United States and worldwide, so please take a few moments to educate yourself and better yourself through positive action.
+Heart Disease is the number one killer of men and women in the United States – and that is worldwide, so please take a few moments to educate yourself and better yourself through positive action.
+Everyone will thank you for it!

 Healthy Fats & Fresh Foods:The Standard American Diet is known around the world as the "SAD" diet for many reasons.
 Mainly because most Americans eat way too many processed foods and not enough fruits, vegetables, healthy fats or fiber.
-Here's a few ways to eat happy!
+Here are a few ways to eat happy!

 - Here Fishy, Fishy: Ever thought about swapping that steak for a piece of fish?
 Here is why – not only is fish a lean protein, but it also consists of omega-3 fatty acids that contribute to a healthy heart.
 Fish containing the highest concentration of omega-3 fatty acids are mackerel and salmon.
 Fire up the grill and get some lean proteins in your diet!